Moncrieff

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Moncrieff has 13 active public transport stops operating within its boundaries.
-These stops serve a mix of bus routes, totalling 20 individual routes that collectively provide 1,886 weekly passenger trips.
-The accessibility of these transport services is rated as good, with residents typically located approximately 203 meters from the nearest stop.
-As a primarily residential area, most commutes are outward-bound.
-Car remains the dominant mode of transportation for these outward commutes at 89%, while bus usage stands at 6%.
-On average, there are 1.6 vehicles per dwelling in Moncrieff, which is higher than the regional average.
+In Moncrieff, there are 13 active public transport stops operating.
+These stops serve a mix of bus routes, totalling 20 individual routes that facilitate 1,886 weekly passenger trips.
+The accessibility of transport in the area is rated as good, with residents typically located 203 meters from their nearest transport stop.
+As a predominantly residential area, most residents commute outward.
+Car remains the primary mode of transportation, used by 89% of residents, while only 6% opt for bus travel.
+The average vehicle ownership per dwelling is 1.6, which exceeds the regional average.

-According to the 2021 Census, a relatively low 10.6% of residents work from home, potentially due to COVID-19 conditions.
-The service frequency averages 269 trips per day across all routes, equating to approximately 145 weekly trips per individual stop.
+According to the 2021 Census, a relatively low 10.6% of residents work from home, potentially influenced by COVID-19 conditions.
+Across all routes, service frequency averages 269 trips per day, equating to approximately 145 weekly trips per individual stop.

 Frequently Asked Questions - Transport